 Moreover, had Starlink continued to defy the orders, Anatel (Brazil’s telecommunications regulator) was prepared to take significant action.
 Arthur Coimbra, a member of Anatel’s board of directors, suggested that the regulator could eventually seize equipment from Starlink’s 23 ground stations in Brazil.
 This would ensure the quality of its Internet service, which is crucial to maintaining connectivity, especially in remote areas of the country that rely heavily on Starlink’s services.

-Event Brief
+Signal Brief

 - Signal Type: Governance

-- Region: Latin America and Caribbean
+- Region: Latin America AND Caribbean

-- Published sources should identify the affected parties, operating surface, and market exposure before this event map is treated as complete.
+- Published sources should identify the affected parties, operating surface, and market exposure before this trend map is treated as complete.

-Legal and Market Context
+Market Context

 - Operational relevance: Medium

-- Time horizon: Next quarter
+- Time Horizon: Next quarter

 What To Watch